My Father Is a Hero

-My Father Is a Hero (給爸爸的信 (给爸爸的信), released in the United States and United Kingdom as The Enforcer and Jet Li's The Enforcer) is a 1995 Hong Kong action film starring Jet Li and the late superstar Anita Mui, directed by Corey Yuen, who also co-stars in the film.
+My Father Is a Hero (給爸爸的信 (给爸爸的信), released in the United States and United Kingdom as The Enforcer and Jet Li's The Enforcer) is a 1995 Hong Kong action film starring Jet Li and Anita Mui, directed by Corey Yuen, who also co-stars in the film.
 The film was released in Hong Kong on 2 March 1995.

 Plot

 Kung Wei, a police officer of the People's Republic of China, is assigned to spy on a group of Hong Kong terrorists.
 Despite his worries about his sick wife, who suffers from severe asthma, and his eight-year-old son Ku Kung, a martial arts student, Wei's duty interferes with his familial relationship.

 Wei is partnered with Darkie, a gang member who formerly worked for a gang leader named Po.
 Wei and Darkie escape from prison to meet with Po in Hong Kong.
 Wei is inducted into the gang and participates in an arms deal with foreign criminals.
 Utilizing a ruse to steal the bombs and keep the money in Po's hands, Wei volunteers to wear a bomb-laden vest to facilitate the operation.
 The recent operation attracts the attention of an off-duty Hong Kong detective Anne Fong, whose boyfriend, Inspector Cheng, was taken hostage.
 Fong volunteers herself as a hostage exchange and attempts to foil the operation with an attempted suicide, but Wei intervenes in disabling the vehicle and escaping the scene.
 Utilizing a photo of Wei that was taken before the arms deal, Fong heads to Beijing to discover his true identity.
 Back in Beijing, school bullies tease Ku.
 Fong befriends the Wei family, and deduces Wei's role as a police officer.
 During her time with the family, Mrs. Wei suffers from a fatal asthma attack, requests Fong to deliver a letter to Wei, and charges her with taking care of Ku.